vedranvuk/commandline/README.md

 A command oriented command line parser.

-Uses JSON to allow for complex command line arguments and value binding.
+Currently uses JSON by default to allow string to value conversion from arguments.

 ## Description

 Commands can be defined in the central Parser type and handler functions of those commands are invoked when Command is specified on command line, which can optionally abort the parse process.
-Command can have optional or required Params.
-Params when specified on command line can write directly to Go values or be analyzed in a Command handler functions.
+Command can have optional or required Param definitions which can write directly to Go values during parsing using JSON formatting and can also be analyzed in a Command handler function.
 Commands can have Commands of their own allowing for a Command hierarchy.

 Example: